Philip2809/FindMy-Dashboard/readme.md

 - decrypt in browser, either input private key or store private key encrypted
 - left click to quickly view detailed reports of click place?
 - allow user to change where the differnt panels are and how big they are?
+- maybe make the copy private key button select the text?
 - pwa?

 ## Debug